Active Contrastive Learning of Audio-Visual Video Representations: Approach

 The quality of negative samples is crucial in contrastive learning.
-Existing work in contrastive learning typically adopts random negative sampling.
-However, we want a diverse set of negative samples in our dictionary so that comparisons between positive and negative pairs are most informative.
-In the supervised setting, this can be done by sampling instances from different categories than the query instance.
-Unfortunately, in the unsupervised case we do not have access to the labels.

-Motivated by active learning \citep{settles2009active}, we propose a novel gradient-based active sampling approach to improve the quality of negative samples.
+Existing work typically adopts random negative sampling.
+However, we want a diverse set of negative samples so that comparisons between positive and negative pairs are the most informative they can be.
+Motivated by active learning \citep{settles2009active}, we propose a gradient-based active sampling approach to improve the quality of negative samples.
 In active learning, the learner chooses samples that seem maximally informative and queries an oracle for labels to obtain an optimal solution with a minimal labeling budget.
 Adapting this to our setting, we can empower the learner to choose the maximally informative negative samples to construct a dictionary; the main question is how to measure the \textit{informativeness} of samples without labels.

-One way to measure the informativeness is through the lens of \textit{uncertainty}: If a model is highly uncertain about its prediction of a sample, we can ensure the maximum update to the model by including the sample in a mini-batch (conversely, if the uncertainly is low for all samples in a mini-batch, the model update will be small).
-In the first-order optimization regime, such as SGD \citep{lecun1998gradient} and its variants, \cite{ash2020deep} have shown that gradients of a loss function with respect to the model's most confident predictions can approximate the uncertainty of samples, demonstrating its effectiveness in active learning where ground-truth labels are assumed to be unknown.
+One way to measure informativeness is through the lens of \textit{uncertainty}: If a model is highly uncertain about its prediction of a sample, we can ensure the maximum update to the model by including the sample in a mini-batch (conversely, if the uncertainly is low for all samples in a mini-batch, the model update will be small). \cite{ash2020deep} showed that gradients of a loss function with respect to the model's most confident predictions can approximate the uncertainty of samples, demonstrating its effectiveness in active learning.
 They provide a theoretical justification by showing that gradient norms of the last layer of a neural network with respect to pseudo-labels provides a lower bound on gradient norms induced by any other labels.
 In this work, we use gradients of the last layer to measure the uncertainty and encourage our model to include samples that have the highest gradient magnitudes to constitute a dictionary.